atkinsarea49/libguideRepo/README.md

    <p>[PLACE YOUR CONTENT HERE]</p>
 </div>
 ```
 2. You will need to replace several things in this code.
-Replace the following text **including the brackets**
+Replace the following text **including the brackets**, but do not remove the quotes.
   - **[ID HERE]** - This should be a unique identifier for your dropdown box.
 All lowercase, use hyphens instead of spaces, no special characters.
     - e.g. `aria controls="simple-mode-explanation"`
     - e.g. `href="#simple-mode-explanation"`